SYangster/NVFlare/docs/user_guide/configurations/logging_configuration.rst

     nvflare simulator -w /tmp/nvflare/hello-numpy-sag -n 2 -t 2 hello-world/hello-numpy-sag/jobs/hello-numpy-sag

-If the workspace is ``/tmp/nvflare/hello-numpy-sag/``, then you can add log.config in ``/tmp/nvflare/hello-numpy-sag/startup/log.config`` to overwrite the default one.
+If the workspace is ``/tmp/nvflare/hello-numpy-sag/``, then you can add log_config.json in ``/tmp/nvflare/hello-numpy-sag/startup/log_config.json`` to overwrite the default one.

 Configuration logging
 =====================